 In hindsight, how could the author have handled his interaction with Wayabay differently—and what difference would this have made, or potentially have made, in our understanding of Gebusi changes?

-What avenues of understanding did the author open up—and which were foreclosed—in the way the author tried to intervene in Magi’s case?
+What avenues of understanding did the author open up—and which ones were foreclosed—in the way the author tried to intervene in Magi’s case?
 What further issues and questions would you have raised in investigating the development of courtship, marital choice, and marriage among Gebusi in 1998—and what significance would these have had?

 Chapter 10: Sayu’s Dance and After

 A. What were the major stages and transitions in Sayu’s life as recounted by the author?
-How would you characterize the changes and challenges Sayu’s life up to 1998?
+How would you characterize the changes and challenges in Sayu’s life up to 1998?
 What was the author’s history with Sayu—and his relationship with him in 1998?

 B. In what ways did ritual life as performed in Gebusi villages change between 1982 and 1998?
 Use Sayu’s dance and the author’s departure feast as examples.

-C. Summarize the basic events and activities of the Nomad Independence Day celebrations 1998.
+C. Summarize the basic events and activities of the Nomad Independence Day celebrations in 1998.
 Describe how traditions and traditional dancing were presented—and their relationship to contemporary or modern forms of entertainment or display at Nomad.

-D. What did the Nomad Independence Day celebrations reveal and reflect about (a) changes in Gebusi culture, (b) Gebusi’s relation with their ethnic neighbors, (c) Gebusi in relation to their government and the Papua New Guinea, and (d) the general relationship between culture, ritual, and social change?
+D. What did the Nomad Independence Day celebrations reveal and reflect about (a) changes in Gebusi culture, (b) Gebusi’s relations with their ethnic neighbors, (c) Gebusi in relation to their government and the country of Papua New Guinea, and (d) the general relationship between culture, ritual, and social change?

 FOR ADVANCED STUDENTS:

-Of what larger significance is the disjunction in tone and emphasis between Sayu’s traditional dance and the activities surrounding Independence Day at Nomad In what ways is this disjunction objectively “ethnographic,” and to what degree is it an authorial or rhetorical artifact of the way the chapter is written?
+Of what larger significance is the disjunction in tone and emphasis between Sayu’s traditional dance and the activities surrounding Independence Day at Nomad?
+In what ways is this disjunction objectively “ethnographic,” and to what degree is it an authorial or rhetorical artifact of the way the chapter is written?
 What are the stakes and issues concerning the status of “public culture” in addressing or answering this question?

 Of the many different features of Independence Day festivities at Nomad, which did you find most poignant, and why?
 Do you think it was successful for the author to consider them all as a polysemic tableau of the complexity of contemporary cultural life of Gebusi in and around Nomad?
-What does this frame of understanding cover up or elide Gebusi public culture and ceremonial life—and what does it reveal?
+What specifics does this frame of understanding cover up or elide in Gebusi public culture and ceremonial life—and what does it reveal?

 What analytic and theoretical dimension of “public culture” would you have used to complement, reframe, or augment the author’s description of Gebusi Independence Day festivities?

-Along with the book’s final section, “Farewell,” the final celebrations surrounding Bruce’s departure in this chapter form a kind of “end narrative” that complements the “entry narrative” at the beginning.
-In what ways are these narrative constructions similar or different, and what do they reveal about the intended “message” or the as it “travels” frm its outset to its end?
+Along with the book’s final section, “Farewell,” the final celebrations surrounding Bruce’s departure in this chapter form a kind of “end narrative” that complements the “entry narrative” at the beginning of the book.
+In what ways are these narrative constructions similar or different, and what do they reveal about the intended “message” or the account as it “travels” from its outset to its end?

 Chapter 11: Closer, Closer, Further Away

 A. How difficult was it for Bruce to return to the Gebusi in 2008, and why?
 What was the larger significance of this difficulty for the Nomad area and for the Gebusi?
-What was similar, and what different, about Bruce’s reentry to Gebusi in 2013 in relation to 2008?
+What was similar, and what different, about Bruce’s reentry into Gebusi culture in 2013 in relation to 2008?

 B. What were the author’s first reactions and impressions upon returning to the Gebusi in each case, and what did these reveal?